Breaking the gridlock in Mixture-of-Experts: Consistent and Efficient Algorithms: Algorithms

 \subsubsection{Step 2: Estimation of gating parameters}

-To gain intuition for estimating the gating parameters, let $k=2$ and $g=\mathrm{linear}$ in \prettyref{eq:kmoe} for simplicity.
+To gain intuition for estimating the gating parameters, let $g=\mathrm{linear}$ in \prettyref{eq:2MoE} for simplicity.
 Moreover, assume that we know both $\ba_1^\ast$ and $\ba_2^\ast$.
-Then taking conditional expectation on $y$, we obtain from \prettyref{eq:kmoe} that
+Then taking conditional expectation on $y$, we obtain from \prettyref{eq:2MoE} that